Expo 2025 speakers

 Trent Jones, All Electric Homes

-Trent Jones is the Founder and Managing Director of All Electric Homes, a pioneering company dedicated to transforming residential & commercial energy use in Victoria.
+Trent Jones is the Founder and Managing Director of All Electric Homes, a pioneering company dedicated to transforming residential and commercial energy use in Victoria.

 -